-- 1. Choose Device Tools > Diagnostics > Known Density Verification. - 2.
-(Optional) Enter identification data. - 3.
+- 1. Read Section 9.2 if you have not done so already. - 2.
+Choose Device Tools > Diagnostics > Known Density Verification. - 3.
+(Optional) Enter identification data. - 4.
 Set Altitude to the value that is closest to the altitude of your meter, measured from sea level.